||Events and Activities

 - We are responsible for the Veterans Banner Project, which displays banners of our area vets on the light posts throughout downtown Didsbury.

-- We share artifacts with residents at both Aspen Ridge Lodge and the Didsbury Hospital.
+- We share artifacts with residents at Aspen Ridge Lodge, the Didsbury Hospital, and Bethany Didsbury.

 - We bring in special exhibits such as "Opening Minds Through Art", Alberta Quilts, the Land Surveyors exhibit, as well as bringing in temporary art exhibits from local talent such as Dennis Weber, Elsie Archer, Robin Rohl, Cliff Thompson, Bill Anthony, Diana Steer, and more.